NicholasJohansan/TinyLS/readme.md

 Though Windows Defender marks this as a Potentially Unwanted Program, I assure you that it is safe, you may check on VirusTotal!

 Enjoy!

+### Note
+This has now been remade with HTML, CSS and JS with jQuery and Tauri